William Henry Fancourt Mitchell

-Sir William Henry Fancourt Mitchell (November 1811 – 24 November 1884) was an Australian police commissioner and politician, President of the Victorian Legislative Council for fourteen years.
+Sir William Henry Fancourt Mitchell (November 1811 – 24 November 1884) was a British-born Australian police commissioner and politician, President of the Victorian Legislative Council for fourteen years.

 Life

 Mitchell was the son of the Rev. George Barkley Mitchell of Leicester, England, vicar of St. Mary's and All Saints', Leicester, and chaplain to the late Duke of York.

 Mitchell came to Tasmania in January 1833 on the Sir Thomas Munro and entered the government service.
 In 1839 he became assistant colonial secretary.

 On 21 August 1841, he married Christina, daughter of Andrew Templeton of Glasgow.